jc-juarez/pipebit/README.md

 ## Safe Pipeline

 This Model allows to safely transfer a data packet as a List, guaranteeing that it will be received by a Receiver if this last one is listening from the Pipeline.
-This model works on a Multi-Threading scheme having a Packet Queue on both sides so all packets are safey sent and received.
+This model works on a Multi-Threading scheme having a Packet Queue on both sides so all packets are safely sent and received.

 **Use this Model when:**